shalnoimottaki/portfolio/README.md

 To view the demo: [click here](https://shalnoimottaki.github.io/portfolio/)
 ## Why do you need a portfolio? ☝️

-   * Professional way to showcase your work
+   * An expertly curated portfolio showcasing my work.

-   * Increases your visibility and online presence
+   * Enhances my online visibility and presence.

-   * Shows you’re more than just a resume
+   * Demonstrates that I'm more than just a resume.

 ![screenshot](screenshoot.png)